SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/05-Annotations.md

 # Annotation usage

-Lets see simple exaple of annotations:
+Lets see simple example of annotations:

 ``` java
 @Deprecated // That shows our method is Deprecated